dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 ### Tuning

 Currently Balance Druid is tuned very low, especially on single target.
-Dots deal a laughable amount of damage to the point of Moonfire sometimes not even be worth casting on multiple targets.
+Dots deal a low amount of damage to the point of Moonfire sometimes barely being worth casting on multiple targets.
+This is due to giving up significant amount of Astral Power generation and thus when having to dot more often not being able to keep up Starfall.
 Shooting Stars baseline had an extremely minor impact as it’s tuned very low.
 The extra Astral Power is of little use in AoE scenarios and on single target it generates as little as 4% of our total Astral Power, only going up a small amount with more targets.
 The increase in power mentioned in a blue post is not implemented as of now.

 As a whole our Astral Power generation is very low which leads to rather stale gameplay of pressing your filler about 5 times on single target and 6-7 times in AoE between each spender with dots slowing things down even more due to Shooting Stars generating so little Astral Power.
 On single target a higher Astral Power generation would help gameplay flow a significant amount but on AoE this would require changes to Starfall to have an impact as described in the AoE and Starfall section.